BV quantization of the Rozansky-Witten model: Quantization

 \subsubsection{Asymptotic expansion of the heat kernel}

 In the previous subsection, the fact that effective propagators $P_\epsilon^L$ are smooth $2$-forms on $M\times M$ is essential for the definition of the RG flow operator.
-However, in order to define a quantization of the classical Rozansky-Witten theory, we need to take certain limits involving $P_\epsilon^L$ as $\epsilon\rightarrow 0$.
-But $P_0^L$ is only smooth on $M\times M\setminus\Delta$, and this is the reason why we need to compactify the configuration spaces for regularization.
+However, in order to define a quantization of the classical Rozansky-Witten model, we need to take certain limits involving $P_\epsilon^L$ as $\epsilon\rightarrow 0$.
+But $P_0^L$ is only smooth on the complement of the diagonal $M\times M\setminus\Delta$, and this is the reason why we need to compactify the configuration spaces for regularization.

 By blowing up the diagonal $\Delta$ in $M\times M$, we obtain a compactification of $M\times M\setminus\Delta$.
 We will show that the propagator $P_0^L$ can be smoothly extended to the compactification by analyzing the singularity of $P_\epsilon^L$ near the diagonal $\Delta$.